 I don’t even preheat the oven.
 It takes about 25 minutes for the bacon to crisp up and the foil lining makes clean up a breeze.
 Baking bacon in the oven is the easiest way to get crispy bacon!

-Avocado is a “must have” ingredient for this healthy chicken Cobb salad.
+Avocado is a “must have” ingredient for this healthy Cobb salad recipe.
 Recently, I’ve had problems buying avocados with brown spots inside that I have to cut out.
 As I was searching the web for a way to pick out perfect avocados, I stumbled upon this article from Northwest Edible Life on how to avoid buying bad ones.

 Chicken Cobb Salad

-- 2 cups organic spring mix 2 ounces
+- 2 cups organic romaine lettuce or spring mix

 - 1/2 chicken breast cooked and sliced

 - 2 slices no sugar bacon cooked crisp and chopped

 - 1 hard boiled egg sliced or chopped